Juniperus squamata 'Loderi'

 A rare but refined accent evergreen which has a distinctly upright habit with dense bluish foliage which feathers at the tips, giving a soft appearance from a distance; best used alone in the garden for articulation or as an accent in the rock garden

-Loder's Juniper has attractive bluish-green foliage.
-The scale-like leaves are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Loder's Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive bluish-green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain bluish-green throughout the winter.

 Loder's Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.